-- Students may not leave campus without permission from the office from the time of their arrival on campus through the dismissal bell. - Students who come to school after the start of school must report to the office before going to any class. - All school gates will be locked during school hours and all visitors must enter through the school office. - All visitors, including parents and volunteers, must check in with the office and obtain a visitor's badge before entering the campus.
-All visitors must check out and leave campus through the front office. - Parents must come to the office to sign their student out if they are taking him/her off campus for any reason. - Items (such as lunches, money, special projects, etc.) that need to be delivered to students by a parent during school hours must be done through the office.
-Parents may not go directly to the classroom or onto the playground. - Students may be issued a temporary or permanent lunch pass for home lunches if parents make such a request in writing to the attendance office.
-No student will be granted permission to purchase lunch off the school grounds unless accompanied by a parent or guardian. - Students may not bring visitors (such as friends or relatives) to school or visit them on campus.
+- Students may not leave campus without permission from the office from the time of their arrival on campus through the dismissal bell. - Students who come to school after the start of school must report to the office before going to any class. - All school gates will be locked during school hours and all visitors must enter through the school office. - All volunteers must submit a volunteer application. - All visitors, including parents and volunteers, must check in with the office and obtain a visitor's badge before entering the campus.
+All visitors must check out and leave campus through the front office. - Parents must come to the office to sign their student out if they are taking him/her off campus for any reason. - Items (such as lunches, money, special projects, etc.) that need to be delivered to students need to be dropped off at the table outside of the office.
+Let your student know if you will be leaving an item there. - Students may not bring visitors (such as friends or relatives) to school or visit them on campus.